 With the Los Angeles Marathon around the corner, both amateur and professional runners are planning for their biggest moment of the year.

-You can find the answers to unique questions here: Facebook chat
+You can find the answers to these questions here: Facebook chat

-Dr. Tan, a foot and ankle expert at USC Orthopaedic Surgery, also answered seven of the more common questions that runners have, especially when they want to prevent an injury.
+Dr. Tan, a foot and ankle expert at USC Orthopaedic Surgery, also answered seven of the most common questions that runners have, especially when they want to prevent an injury.